-- 45.1 The Trust may make amendments of its Constitution only if- - 45.1.1 more than half of the Council of Governors voting approve the amendments, and - 45.1.2 more than half of the Directors voting approve the amendments. - 45.2 Amendments made under paragraph 45.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 45.3 Where an amendment is made to the Constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust)- - 45.3.1 at least one Governor must attend the next Annual Members' Meeting and present the amendment, - 45.3.2 the Trust must give the Members an opportunity to vote on whether they approve the amendment, and - 45.3.3 if more than half of the Members voting approve the amendment, the amendment continues to have effect, otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - 45.4 Amendments by the Trust of its Constitution are to be notified to NHS Improvement.
+- 44.1 The Trust may make amendments of its Constitution only if- - 44.1.1 more than half of the Council of Governors voting approve the amendments, and - 44.1.2 more than half of the Directors voting approve the amendments. - 44.2 Amendments made under paragraph 44.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 44.3 Where an amendment is made to the Constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust)- - 44.3.1 at least one Governor must attend the next Annual Members' Meeting and present the amendment,

+- 44.3.2 the Trust must give the Members an opportunity to vote on whether they approve the amendment, and - 44.3.3 if more than half of the Members voting approve the amendment, the amendment continues to have effect, otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - 44.4 Amendments by the Trust of its Constitution are to be notified to NHS Improvement.
 For the avoidance of doubt, NHS Improvement's functions do not include a power or duty to determine whether or not the constitution, as a result of the amendments, accords with Schedule 7 of the 2006 Act.

-46. Mergers etc. and significant transactions
+45. Mergers etc. and significant transactions

-- 46.1 The Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the Council of Governors. - 46.2 The Trust may enter into a significant transaction only if more than half of the Council of Governors voting approve entering into the significant transaction. - 46.3 Significant transaction is defined as investments, divestments or other transactions comprising more than 25% of the assets, income or capital of the NHS Foundation Trust, in line with NHS Improvement's Risk Assessment Framework.
+- 45.1 The Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors. - 45.2 The Trust may enter into a significant transaction only if more than half of the members of the Council of Governors voting approve entering into the significant transaction. - 45.3 Significant transaction is defined as investments, divestments or other transactions comprising more than 25% of the assets, income or capital of the NHS Foundation Trust, in line with NHS Improvement's Single Oversight Framework.

-47. Indemnity
+46. Indemnity

-47.1 Governors and Directors who act honestly and in good faith will not have to meet out of their personal resources any personal civil liability which is incurred in the execution or purported execution of their Board functions, save where they have acted recklessly.
-Any costs arising in this way will be met by the Trust and the Trust shall have the power to purchase suitable insurance or make appropriate arrangements with the National Health Service Litigation Authority to cover such costs.
+46.1 Governors and Directors who act honestly and in good faith will not have to meet out of their personal resources any personal civil liability which is incurred in the execution or purported execution of their Board functions, save where they have acted recklessly.
+Any costs arising in this way will be met by the Trust and the Trust shall have the power to purchase suitable insurance or make appropriate arrangements with the National Health Service Resolution to cover such costs.

-ANNEX 1

-THE PUBLIC CONSTITUENCIES
+ANNEX 1 THE PUBLIC CONSTITUENCIES (from 1 June 2019)

-The Public Constituencies Area of each Public Constituency (as defined by Local Authority boundaries) Minimum Number of Members Bristol Bristol City Council 2163 North Somerset North Somerset District Council 1022 South Gloucestershire South Gloucestershire Council 1331 Rest of England and Wales Rest of England and Wales 5
+The Public Constituencies Area of each Public Constituency (as defined by Local Authority boundaries) Minimum Number of Members Bristol Bristol City Council 2271 North Somerset North Somerset District Council 1058 South Gloucestershire South Gloucestershire Council 1388 Rest of England and Wales Rest of England and Wales 5

-The minimum number of members is based on 0.5% of the population in each Public Constituency as reported in the ONS 2012 based sub-national population data:
+The minimum number of members is based on 0.5% of the population in each Public Constituency as reported in the ONS 2016 based sub-national population data: